Camellia selections

 Camellia japonica 'Lady Laura'

-A favorite of both Lib and Dr. Larry Mellichamp, Director Emeritus of the UNC Charlotte Botanical Garden, this variety sports large pink blooms with some red variegation.
-Plant it close to the edge of your bed so that passers by can appreciate the sometimes subtle color variation.
+A favorite of both Lib and the late Dr. Larry Mellichamp, Director Emeritus of the UNC Charlotte Botanical Garden, this variety sports large pink blooms with red variegation.
+Plant it close to the edge of your bed so that visitors can appreciate the subtle color variation.

 -